Dr. Philip Alperson, Senior Fellow

 Dr. Ngô Thanh Nhàn

-Appointment of Dr. Ngô Thanh Nhàn as Visiting Research Scholar at Temple University
+Appointment of Dr. Ngô Thanh Nhàn as Fellow at Temple University

 The Center for Vietnamese Philosophy, Culture and Society is delighted to announce the appointment of